EdemGold/Nutshell-Machine-Learning/Machine_Learning_Concepts/Supervised_Learning/Classification/Classification model demo/README.md

-# Supervised Learning
+# Classifier Demo

-This repo contains coded explanations of supervised learning concepts, Classification and Regression
+This folder explains to you how to build a classifier end-end using code inlcuding how to score and see the classifier's peformance.

 ## Packages Needed
+- numpy
 - scikit-learn
 - pandas
-- numpy
 - matplotlib
-- Jupyter Notebook
+- jupyter notebook

 ## Installing these Packages
 - scikit-learn: